IRS Form 3800 Instructions

 Part I: Current Year Credit for Credits Not Allowed Against Tentative Minimum Tax (TMT)

-Once you’ve completed all Parts III, you can start here in Part I.
+Once you’ve completed Parts III through VI, you can start here in Part I.

 Line 2: Passive activity credits